Now that we are leaving the Paris Agreement what can Mainers do to help combat climate change

 You’ve heard the news by now.
 The United States is saying “bye-bye” to the Paris Agreement.
 As a Mainer, a farm kid, a feminist, and 8th-grade science fair winner, I have always identified as an environmentalist at heart.
 I grew up with the privilege of nature being my home as opposed to a place to visit.

-In kindergarten, my teacher Mrs. Smith read us a picture book about saving the world via being conscientious about our energy usage and recycling and such.
-I don’t recall the exact book but I remember her telling us “if we don’t use our electricity wisely someday we might not have it anymore at all.”
-While other kids probably shrugged off the story as not as good as “Bernstein Bears go to Space” from the day before.
-I was shaken to my little five-year-old core.
+In kindergarten, my teacher Mrs. Smith read us a picture book about saving the world via being conscientious about our energy usage, recycling and other nineties feel good elementary school environmentalism.
+I don’t recall the exact book but I remember her telling us “if we don’t use our electricity wisely someday we might not have it any left to use.”
+While other kids probably shrugged off the story as not as good as “Berenstain Bears on the Moon” from the day before, I was shaken to my little five-year-old core.
 That night I refused to go to sleep until my mother unplugged every appliance we were not using.
 I remember fighting with her to unplug the oven.
 As you can assume, adult me took Thursday’s announcement pretty hard.

 I wasn’t that surprised.
 I mean given the track record of this administration so far I was like: